+86 1510-529-7925 [email protected]

 One of the first photos I took with this lens.
 I received the lens in the afternoon, went for a walk on the streets saw this guy.

 For me, this lens is my street lens.
-I bought this lens to shoot at F8 on the streets while I walk around each day in China and this lens is just perfect for that.
-What makes this lens so good in my opinion is that it is sharp wide open at f2.8, and if you stop it down to f4 or even f8, you don’t really gain anything in image quality.
+I bought this lens to shoot at f/8 on the streets while I walk around each day in China, and this lens is just perfect for that.
+What makes this lens so good, in my opinion, is that it is sharp wide open at f/2.8, and if you stop it down to f/4 or even f/8, you don’t really gain anything in image quality.
 If you stop this lens down, it is to control your exposure and depth of field.
 That makes shooting on the street so much easier.

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8

-I have found that shooting martial arts practitioners in smaller cities in China very challenging.
-They don’t like foreigners taking their photo and will often become very confrontational.
+I have found shooting martial arts practitioners in smaller cities in China very challenging.
+They don’t like foreigners taking their photos and will often become very confrontational.
 When I shoot them, I have to do it quickly and I need a lens to deliver on the first shot as there is often no second shot.
 This shot got me kicked out of the public area by the local security.

-This lens delivers some really outstanding photos and easily beats the pants off the Fujifilm XF18mmF2 R lens.
-The images are sharp, they have good contrast and almost no chromatic aberrations to speak of.
+This lens delivers some outstanding photos and easily beats the pants off the Fujifilm XF18mmF2 R lens.
+The images are sharp, they have good contrast, and almost no chromatic aberrations to speak of.
 This was the perfect replacement lens for the Fujifilm XF18mmF2 R lens and it now lives on my camera.
 It is my go-to, everyday lens that I always have on my camera or in my camera bag.
 I never leave home without this lens.

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8